What does Bertha mean?

 Bertha is a very popular first name for females (#156 out of 4276, Top 4%) and also a very popular surname for both adults and children (#37728 out of 150436, Top 25%).
 (2000 U.S. Census)

 Shown below is an analysis of the usage of the girl name Bertha and corresponding names.
-Prominent alternative forms of Bertha are Berta, Bertie, Bird, Birdie and Birtha.
-Usage of these forms of Bertha reached its most widespread in the 1880s (average #438) and is now much less, with forms such as Birdie becoming less trendy.
+Prominent alternative forms of Bertha are Berta, Bertie, Bertina, Bird, Birdie and Birtha.
+Usage of these forms of Bertha reached its most widespread in the 1880s (average #654), but now, forms such as Birdie have become less trendy.